Innovation In A World On Fire

 How the Math Actually Works

 Here's the move that feels dangerous but changes everything: dedicate 20% of your capacity to discovery.
-Take 200 of those 1,000 person-hours and allocate them to research, strategy, conceptual design, and experimentation.
+Take 200 of those 1,000 person-hours and allocate them to research, strategy, conceptual design, and user testing.
 Pull them from delivery.

 I know.
 It sounds impossible.
 How can you afford to lose 20% of delivery capacity?